Video by Revisionee

 Day Two at Bluegreen Club La Pension

 I awoke one day two at Bluegreen Club La Pension with the goal of getting some amazing breakfast food this area has to offer.
-Maybe it is because of the millions of party goers who have trusted this food to heal them from their fun the night before, but the breakfasts are to me every bit as good as the gumbo.
+Maybe it is because of the millions of partygoers who have trusted this food to heal them from their fun the night before, but the breakfasts are to me every bit as good as the gumbo.

 We are talking about pancakes made with real butter, milk, and fresh ingredients.
 Local sausages, grits, and even biscuits make people cry.
 Or the world-renowned Beignets, which are like another food group all to themselves.
 Unique and wonderful in their own way.
 For breakfast, I went to EAT, which is the location’s name, and I took the name as my instruction.
 I ordered a ton considering I would want to try many things.
 I was able to recruit someone as a breakfast companion.
-It was fun to spoil someone to this kind of sampling breakfast.
+It was fun to spoil someone with this kind of sampling breakfast.

 We ordered the entire brunch menu, which is only available on the weekends.
 See the site for the full menu.
-But I and my guest had the time of our lives sampling these many fun dishes and talking together about life, and what we do, our families, and so forth.
+But I and my guest had the time of our lives sampling these many fun dishes and talking together about life, what we do, our families, and so forth.
 It was a great way to get to know someone and have a wonderful meal.

 My favorite items were the least breakfast-like in my mind, but amazing.
-It was the Black Skillet’ Cinnamon Roll.
+It was the Black Skillet Cinnamon Roll.
 It was perfection.
 Something about the method of cooking it in the skillet gave it a crisp and buttery texture you have never had before.
-All the food was great,, but that was an item you will dream about whenever you are hungry again in life.
+All the food was great, but that was an item you will dream about whenever you are hungry again in life.

 I and my guest were having a good time.
 Since I did not want that to end, I suggested a river cruise for a few hours on a paddlewheel boat.
 She agreed, and we chose the historic tour because I love history and this area has a rich history as it relates to shipping, the expansion west, and early American trade.

-The historic cruise does not start until 2 PM on Saturday but I had not awoken after my night’s fun until about 10 AM and we did not start the brunch a thon until 11 AM or so.
+The historic cruise does not start until 2 PM on Saturday but I had not awoken after my night’s fun until about 10 AM and we did not start the brunch until 11 AM or so.
 We only had a little more than an hour to spend walking in the area before making our way to the cruise landing or port.

 I did not realize, but the cruise included a meal as well.
-We were both still feeling full,, but the food is so good we figured we would just sample some of the things and kind of go along for the ride in the food department.
+We were both still feeling full, but the food is so good we figured we would just sample some of the things and kind of go along for the ride in the food department.